rhyolight/numenta.org/blog/_posts/2014-08-30-meet-the-nupic-community.md

 category: blog
 ---

 You might not have heard about it, but the NuPIC mailing lists had to be [migrated to a private server recently](http://lists.numenta.org/pipermail/nupic_lists.numenta.org/2014-August/009295.html), so we had a short outage.
 Once the lists had been moved, I wanted to reengage our community members after a couple day of limited messages, so I asked everyone to introduce themselves, and we're getting some really fascinating responses.
 The NuPIC community is quite diverse and passionate!
-You might enjoy reading through some of the responses on each of our lists (look for the topics entitle "We're back in business, introduce yourself!".
+You might enjoy reading through some of the responses on each of our lists (look for the topics entitled "We're back in business, introduce yourself!".

 - [nupic-discuss](http://lists.numenta.org/pipermail/nupic_lists.numenta.org/2014-August/thread.html#end)
 - [nupic-theory](http://lists.numenta.org/pipermail/nupic-theory_lists.numenta.org/2014-August/thread.html#end)